Read stories shared by Alliance to Cure Cavernous Malformation members about how they have coped with cavernous malformations.

 Our stories are powerful.
 They help to convey the challenges and triumphs of living with cavernous malformation to those who have the power to help and offer comfort and connection to those in similar situations.
 We frequently include member stories in our newsletters and in social media postings.
 We also have a need for members who can speak to the media – having your story ahead of time would help us to make the best matches.

-If you can offer your or your child’s story for publication, please email it to email@example.com along with a high-resolution picture, preferably of you doing something you love.
+You can also email your story to Linsday@alliancetocure.org along with a high-resolution picture, preferably of you doing something you love.